-Mike has practiced land use and environmental law for 31 years, and is a recognized expert in California Environmental Quality Act (CEQA) litigation and compliance.
+Mike has practiced land use and environmental law for 36 years, and is recognized for his extensive knowledge in California Environmental Quality Act (CEQA) litigation and compliance.
 He co-authored the two-volume treatise Practice Under the California Environmental Quality Act, the CEQA treatise most often cited by California courts, which was first published in 1993, has been updated every calendar year since, and is now in its second edition.
-He is recognized in numerous publications as one of the leading environmental and land use lawyers in California, and he has been named as one of the top 100 Northern California lawyers for the last five years.
+He is recognized in numerous publications as one of the leading environmental and land use lawyers in California, and he has been named as one of the top 100 Northern California lawyers for the last ten years.

 Unparalleled Experience In Land Use And Environmental Law